pypdfium2-team/ctypesgen/README.md

 * We do not mind API-breaking changes at this time.
 * We endeavor to use plain ctypes as much as possible and keep the template lean.
 * For now, we only envisage to work with ctypesgen's higher-level parts.
 The parser backend may be out of our scope.

+### Installation

+This flavor of ctypesgen does not contain classical python setup code anymore.
+It is not released to PyPI (and never has been).
+This is all intentional.[^setup]

+To install, we suggest that you simply clone the git repository, and prepend its `bin/` to `PATH` and `src/` to `PYTHONPATH`.
+You can also just call `./bin/ctypesgen` directly, or symlink it into `~/.local/bin`, or wherever you like :)

+If you are a project maintainer, you want to embed ctypesgen into your project's source tree (via manual or automatic cloning, as a git submodule, plain copy, or whatever suits you).
+Prepend ctypesgen's `src/` to `sys.path` and invoke it through the `ctypesgen.__main__.main()` entrypoint.
+Bundle ctypesgen with your sdists, e.g. via a `MANIFEST.in` include rule.

+We don't currently make releases at all, since pypdfium2 and this ctypesgen fork are developed in sync, but tagging and making GitHub-level releases is theoretically possible and might be done at some future point.

+The test suite runs the accompanying `src/` and is independent of system integration.

+[^setup]: **Please refrain from filing requests to add setup integration.** It really does not make (much) sense with this project, and we are committed to this alternative approach.

 ### System Dependencies